 This week marks the official start to summer!
-As the weather heats up – yes, it gets into the 90s in Portland – city folk run for the Oregon coast and the nearest rivers.
+As the weather heats up – yes, it gets into the 100s in Portland – city folk run for the Oregon coast and the nearest rivers.
 It’s time to river float Portland!
 If you’ve been dreaming of a leisurely day on the water, here’s everything you need to know to get out on one of our many rivers.
 TL;DR – Buy the Intex tube (or here).
 Decide on the Clackamas River float (the Barton to Carver float is the most popular route) or the Sandy River float.
 BE SAFE!
 Every year, people drown in Portland rivers!
 2022 Update: This year’s spring rain and late season snow melt means faster and colder river temperatures than we have experienced in previous years by this point of summer!

-While there are many rivers that you can swim and play in near Portland (including parts of the Columbia and the Willamette), if you want to do a proper float — from point A to point B — your best bet is to head to the Sandy River or the Clackamas River.
+There are many rivers that you can swim and play in near Portland.
+(Including parts of the Columbia and the Willamette).
+But if you want to do a proper float — from point A to point B — your best bet is to head to the Sandy River or the Clackamas River.
 Both rivers have several parks that you can base yourself from and either swim/wade in the water or go tubing.
-The Sandy is a little closer to central Portland, but the Clackamas is my old favorite.
+Floating the Sandy river is a little closer to central Portland, but the Clackamas is my old favorite.
 Can you float on the Willamette River?
 Yes, you can float or swim on the Willamette River, but it’s not the easiest or safest bet.
 Currents are much stronger and there’s debris, boat traffic etc. The Willamette is best for a quick dip while playing near shore.
 Or in July during The Big Float event.
 (The 2022 Big Float event is July 10, 2022!)

 Remember, the drivers need to keep their keys with them on the float!